 The United Kingdom’s national weather service is called The Met Office.
 In September 2003, The Met Office moved into a purpose-built £80 million structure in Exeter, Devon (the building was officially opened in June 2004).

 The artist, Lulu Quinn, created a design that depicted the coded language of the weather forecasting `super computer` and also incorporated the names of all 1100 Met Office employees.
-Daedalian was contracted to create a glass panel using this design to be placed into the breakout area.
+Daedalian were contracted to create a glass panel using this design to be placed into the breakout area.

-The breakout area is dominated by a funnel shaped wall and it was upon this that the artwork was installed, requiring the glass to be shaped into a tapered curve – a very technically challenging brief.
+The breakout area is dominated by a funnel shaped wall, and it was upon this that the artwork was installed, requiring the glass to be shaped into a tapered curve – a very technically challenging brief.